 Hospital Plantation, Birchwood, Lincoln: some people love the pink blooms of rhododendrons but here they just cause problems by shading out the woodland flora so we removed lots of them.

-Moor Closes SSSI: an important grassland site where we have helped with orchid counts to monitor the population of early marsh orchids, and also with ragwort pulling.
+Moor Closes: an important grassland site where we have helped with orchid counts to monitor the population of early marsh orchids, and also with ragwort pulling.

 Roman Herb Garden, Westgate, Lincoln: we worked with the Lincoln Herb Society to maintain this Herb Garden on Westgate.

 Skellingthorpe Wood: coppicing in this ancient woodland and clearing the bridlepaths to maintain access.